justb3a/processwire-simplecontactform/README.md

 | antiSpamPerDay     | How often the form is allowed to be submitted by a single IP address in the last 24 hours.                                       |
 | antiSpamExcludeIps | Comma-Seperated list of IP addresses to be excluded from IP filtering.                                                           |

-### New Template "simple_contact_form"

-* change type="input" due to your own needs
-* hide following fields using css: scf-website, submitted
-* make sure to mainain the names of the fields

-tl;dr: These fields will be rendered automatically.
-Therefore a new template called `simple_contact_form.twig` / `simple_contact_form.php` will be created in your `site/templates` directory.
-All fields in this new template will be simple inputs temporarily.
-Once created you can/should modify the template as well as the fields to your own needs, just make sure to maintain the names of the fields.

-### saveMessages enabled?

-* new page **scf-messages** (your-url.xx/scf-messages)
-* new template **simple_contact_form**

-tl;dr: If `saveMessages` is enabled, a new page `scf-messages` will be created.
-Also a new repeater field containing all set up fields is added.
-For each received message a new repeater element is stored.
-The new template `simple_contact_form_messages.twig` which is created for this page checks whether the current user is logged into the backend or not.
-If that is the case all received messages will be listed.
-Otherwise the user will be redirected to the root page.
-Failing that the user will be redirected to the root page.
-You can modify that templates for your own needs.

 ## Usage: